-An SCR on a gas or oil fired SC turbine can be ~10X more cost effective than an SCR on a coal fired power plant.21
+An SCR on a gas or oil fired SC turbine can be $\sim 10X$ more cost effective than an SCR on a coal fired power plant.18

 Shortly following the issuance of the OTC report, the New York State Department of Environmental Conservation proposed 6 NYCRR Subpart 227-3, "Ozone Season Oxides of Nitrogen (NO_x) Emission Limits for Simple Cycle and Regenerative Combustion Turbines."
-The comment period closed on May 20, 2019 and as of July 3, 2019 the rule is yet to be finalized.
 The emissions limits in this proposed rule would phase in beginning in 2023 with full implementation in 2025.
 The primary goal of this proposal is to lower allowable NO_x emissions from simple cycle and regenerative combustion turbines during the ozone season.
 According to the proposal, the lower emissions from these sources will help to address CAA requirements, ozone nonattainment, and protect the health of New York State residents.